SimeonAT/Bagel.io/README.md

 * ~~suggestion for variables in general: try not to assign "baz = foo.bar", keep things as "foo.bar" when possible, that way its easier for those reading the code to pick it up easily~~
 * ~~search codebas for "taskid={taskid}": can you add whatever ~~prop you want to react components??
 * ~~when adding a new task: HomePage.jsx:76 runs twice~~
+* in update task shouldnt we be able to update name of a task too?